 These are all questions that you should be able to answer with a personal finance budget active and in place.

 Personal finance is important and can help you avoid difficult personal finance situations.

 Dave Ramsey stated it well, “Don’t spend more money than you earn!”

-By mastering personal finance, you can control the future of your finances.
+By mastering personal finance, you can control your financial future.

 Remember, your school or your job isn’t going to teach you personal finance skills.

 You can do that with apps that give you cash back when shopping at places you already shop.

 One that is super easy to use is Ebates.

 You can get a bit more info on how Ebates works in my article here (you’ll even get $10 for free if you choose to use it).